AMENDED CONSTITUTION AND BY-LAWS

 Meetings

-1. General membership meetings of this organization shall be held at such times as may be set by the Executive Board, but in no event shall there be fewer than one general business meeting per year.
-All members shall be given due notice of each general meeting.
+General membership meetings of this organization shall be held at such times as may be set by the Executive Board, but in no event shall there be fewer than one general business meeting every two years.
+All members shall be given due notice in writing, at least 20 days before each General Meeting.

 ARTICLE XI